Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_content.md

     }

 -   alert: messages display
--   ApnsName: User name set by the sender(the user's nickname seen in the backstage of Easemob)
+-   ApnsName: User name set by the sender(the user's nickname seen in the backstage of developer console)
 -   xxxx: Content of message（it will show what the sender sent）
 -   badge:corner mark, represent the number of offline messages
 -   sound: sound of alert when receving APNs
--   f: Easemob ID of the message sender
+-   f: Chat User ID of the message sender
--   t: Easemob ID of the message recevier
+-   t: Chat User ID of the message recevier
 -   m:  message ID

 ------------------------------------------------------------------------